About Alfredo

 A Few Things About Me

 My favorite hobby is reading, and I do it every day.
-I believe you can’t achieve the highest level of wisdom without the prerequisite knowledge.
+You can’t achieve the highest level of wisdom without the prerequisite knowledge.
 Learning something new is one of the few invaluable things that makes me feel alive.

 Strengthening the mind with reading is incomplete without fortifying the body with strength training.
-There’s something to be said about the self-growth that comes with pushing yourself physically and setting new personal bests, with only your intrinsic motivation propelling you to it.
+Something must be said about the self-growth that comes with pushing yourself physically and setting new personal bests, with only your intrinsic motivation propelling you to it.

-Not understanding things bothers me, quite a bit, actually.
+Not understanding things bothers me quite a bit.
 I frequently look up things I don’t know or can’t remember.
-It’s a double-edge sword: I catch myself going down a rabbit hole more often than I’d like!
+It’s a double-edged sword: I catch myself going down a rabbit hole more often than I’d like!

-Efficaciousness, efficiency, discipline, persistence, and self-improvement are five elements which direct my life.
-I consistently challenge myself to be greater in everything I say or do, in the results I get for myself or others, and frequently strive to experience the little and the new with my loved ones; all while trying to take advantage of time a little better every day.
+Efficaciousness, efficiency, discipline, persistence, and self-improvement are five elements that direct my life.
+I consistently challenge myself to be greater in everything I say or do and in the results I get for myself or others.
+I frequently strive to experience the little and the new with my loved ones, all while trying to take advantage of time a little better every day.

-I am the creator of the Fiberterranian Fat Loss Diet™
+I am the creator of the Fiberterranian Method™

-The research supports that consuming plenty of fiber daily is optimal for longevity, health, and the treatment of nutrition-related disease: no other single nutrient comes close in this regard.
-After all, the amount of fiber you eat every day is the best surrogate and predictor of your nutrition-related health status in the short-term and in the long-term.
+The research supports that consuming plenty of fiber daily is optimal for longevity, health, and the treatment of nutrition-related disease: no single nutrient comes close.
+After all, the amount of fiber you eat every day is the best surrogate and predictor of your nutrition-related health status in the short term and in the long term.

 O’Keefe (2019) eloquently summarizes the connection between dietary fiber and health: